lumio/portfolio/README.md

 How to run this project
 -----------------------

+In order to run this project you need to have the following dependencies installed on your machine:

+- NodeJS + npm or yarn
+- Docker

 ```bash
 yarn # or npm install -- install dependencies
 yarn start # or npm start -- start project